NON-STATE ACTORS IN EDUCATION

 Inspection: See Multi-level regulations.

-Child assessment: All registered ECCE centers must implement procedures for assessing the children’s progress and the implementation of the Cayman Islands Early Years Curriculum Framework (CIEYCF).
+Child assessment: All registered ECCE centers must implement procedures for assessing children’s progress based on the Cayman Islands Early Years Curriculum Framework (CIEYCF).

-Sanctions: The Ministry may close an early childhood center for health and safety reasons and when the ECCE fails to achieve minimum standards.
+Sanctions: The Ministry may order the closure of an early childhood center for health and safety reasons or if the provider fails to meet the minimum standards.

 Entry/Establishment

-Licence: Upon approval, a registration certificate will be issued for a valid period of three years.
+Licence: Upon approval, a registration certificate is issued for a valid period of three years.
 Private schools must for registration renewal no later than sixty days before the date of expiration.

-Water, sanitation and hygiene (WASH): The owner or board of directors in charge of the school must maintain an accurate record of health and safety which can be subject to inspections, and when fails to comply with the records or the health and safety standards can be suspended or cancelled.
+Water, sanitation and hygiene (WASH): All schools must maintain an accurate record of health and safety standards, which is subject to inspection.
+If a school fails to comply with any health and safety standards, their license can be suspended or cancelled.

 Financial operation